asvarga/costtypes/notes/Sandbox Notes.md

     + whenever actor A creates B from syntax, A gets access to B's syntax
         * this right propagates transitively
         * treat every separate hardware entity as an actor
+    + These ASTs should be closures (have env attached)
+        * interacting with a closure object

 - The right to *run*/*continue* is the only ambient authority that OCap doesn't handle
     + it can be split into *run-time*, *stack-usage*, and *memory-usage*